 After you've added your default icons, you may choose to add more non-default icons.
 These will let you show different icons depending on the types of notifications your app sends.
 For instance, a game with a title like "Jewel Breaker" may wish to have a different colored jewel icon for every notification sent that represents the user's level.
 Meanwhile, a social network may wish to show a chat bubble icon when the user receives a message from another user to differentiate those notifications from more generic system notifications.

 OneSignal supports overriding default icons on a per-message basis.

 Follow the steps above to generate icons and place them in the appropriate folder for your SDK.

 To add non-default icons, you must name them something other than the default names specified above.
 For instance, you may name one

 If you've followed the above steps for creating default icons, and have updated your app, you'll be able to reference those icons when you send a notification.
-To send a notification with an icon, within New Message open Android Options, and specify the icon to use.
+To send a notification with a custom icon:

 Android 5.0+ enforces your icon to only be white and transparent however it still allows tinting on the notification shown in the shade, known as the "accent color".
 (The status bar icon color will still be unaffected).
 These may be adjusted in Messages > New Push > Platform Settings > Google Android Options or as defaults in your manifest.

-android_accent_coloron our Create notification API call.
-Or enter a value in the Accent color field under Options > Android on the New Message page on the OneSignal dashboard.
+android_accent_color on our Create notification API call, or enter a value in the Accent color field under Messages > New Push > Platform Settings > Google Android Options.

-New icons take a while to propagate to all users
+New icons take a while to propagate to all subscriptions

 If you've very recently added an icon resource to your app, you may want to wait a few days before sending notifications using the icon.
 This is because it can take many days or even weeks for the majority of your users to update their apps to the latest version which contain your new icons.